GabrielSamojlo/OffIt/README.md

 ### Mocking

 OffIt gives you two ways of mocking your responses.
-The simplest one is just annotating your API Interface:
+The simple one is just annotating your API Interface without modifying rest of your codebase.
+The second, more powerful, is using modified classes.
+In this scenario, changes in your code are necessarily.

+#### Basic Mocking ####

+Basic mocking is really simple.
+You need to use ```@Mockable``` annotation to tell OffIt how you want to mock your call :

 ```java
 @GET("/posts/{id}")
 @Mockable(responseCode = 200, jsonPath = "get_post.json", responseTime = 1000)
 Call<Post> getPost(@Path("id") int postId);
 ```
 That's it.
-When you enable OffIt by passing true parameter to .build() function your Call will be mocked with data passed to the annotation.
+After enabling OffIt, your call will be mocked with data passed to the annotation.
+And it will behave like the real one!

-__Note: all your *.json files should be placed in assets folder!__
+#### Advanced Mocking ####

-Other way, more powerful, to mock things up is by using modified ```Call``` and ```CallBack``` classes.
+Advanced, more powerful, way to mock things up is by using modified ```Call``` and ```CallBack``` classes.
 Together with ```@Mockables``` annotation it gives you ability to use tags so you can mock many case scenarios.

 ```java